SunpreetSChahal/MachineLearning-Learning/README.md

 # Machine Learning Development

-*This repo will contain my personal development regarind Machine Learning studies*
+*This repo will contain my personal Machine Learning research*

 In this repo there's a notebook, a word document (and there will be a final pdf of the doc).
   - The notebook contains brief examples of every model learned up until that point
   - The document will contain further detailed notes, with emphasis on *really* understanding ML.

 ### General Project Process: